dcarter/userscripts/README.md

 - Select a script from this list, then click **Install this script**, then click **Install**:

+  - [TreasuryDirectCopyPaste](https://greasyfork.org/en/scripts/450292-treasurydirect-copypaste):  Enable pasting into the password field on TreasuryDirect.gov for use with password managers
   - [VirginAtlanticCalendar](https://greasyfork.org/en/scripts/450250-restore-virgin-atlantic-monthly-low-fare-calendar):  Restore the now-hidden month-long view of lowest fares on virginatlantic.com
-  - [TreasuryDirectCopyPaste](https://greasyfork.org/en/scripts/450292-treasurydirect-copypaste): Enable pasting into password field on TreasuryDirect.gov for use with password managers